kavia-common/it-inventory-management-portal-221582-221591/README.md

 Database: `inventario_db/` (PostgreSQL)
 Frontend: `inventario_frontend/` (React)

-This document focuses on how the Django backend owns and manages the PostgreSQL schema via migrations.
+This document focuses on how the Django backend owns and manages the PostgreSQL schema via migrations, and how to seed minimal data for end-to-end validation.

 ---